 Our Wine-Braised Pork Shoulder is a flavorful, tender, and easy-to-make dish that’s perfect for Sunday dinners or festive gatherings.
-Tender pork shoulder is simply seasoned with sea salt, peppercorns, and olive oil, and slow-cooked in a red wine reduction sauce to perfection.
+Tender pork shoulder is simply seasoned with sea salt, and pepper, and slow-cooks in a red wine broth to perfection.
 Whether you serve it with roasted lemon potatoes, olive oil mashed potatoes, or crusty peasant bread, this wine-braised pork shoulder is a celebration of everything we love about Greek home cooking—simple ingredients and big flavors.

 If you love our Wine Braised Pork Shoulder, you will also love our pork and beans, pork and chickpeas, Greek pork steaks, and Christmas roast with chestnuts and figs!